HTTP Status Codes Online — Free Tool

 Is this tool free?

-Yes—this tool is free to use.
+Yes—this tool is free to use with no account required.

 Does it run locally in the browser?